-The Reel Shorts Film Festival celebrates short films and the filmmakers who make them by screening gems of storytelling brilliance from around the world, across Canada, and here in the Peace Region.
-The purpose is twofold: to entertain, educate, and engage audiences; and to grow the filmmaking community in the Peace Region by inspiring, developing, and showcasing its filmmakers.
+The Reel Shorts Film Festival celebrates short films and filmmakers by screening gems of storytelling brilliance from around the world and across Canada.
+Our goals are: (1) to entertain, educate, and engage audiences; and (2) to grow the filmmaking community in the Peace Region of northwest Alberta and northeast British Columbia by inspiring, developing, and showcasing its filmmakers.

 Grande Prairie’s annual week-long short film festival brings together filmmakers and audiences to watch the best short films from around the world.
 Our school program offers age and curriculum appropriate film screenings and visiting filmmakers to inspire youth.
 Our Filmmaker Insights workshops offer local filmmakers a chance to learn and grow alongside visiting pros.
 The Frantic48, presented in partnership with PRIMAA (Peace Region Independent Media Arts Association), challenges local filmmakers of all levels to write, shoot, and edit a short film in 48 hours.

 We also offer additional film screenings and education programming throughout the year.